APBI offers key benefits for postsurgical breast treatment.

-When compared with standard radiation treatment, APBI can offer significant benefits in some patients.
-At less than a week, the treatment is far shorter than external beam radiation, which usually lasts four to six weeks.
-In addition, the radiation dose is concentrated on tissue surrounding the lumpectomy cavity.
-This can spare normal tissue and critical organs such as the heart and lungs from unnecessary radiation.
+Compared to standard radiation treatment, APBI can offer significant benefits for certain people.
+At less than 1 week, the treatment is far shorter than external beam radiation, which usually lasts 4 to 6 weeks.
+This is possible because of the high-dose radiation that is concentrated on the tissue surrounding the lumpectomy cavity for short durations, then removed and repeated.
+This method spares normal tissue and critical organs, such as the heart and lungs, from unnecessary radiation exposure.